What is the East Bay Depot for Creative Reuse?

 When are you open?

-The East Bay Depot for Creative Reuse store is open for shopping seven days a week from 11am-6pm, excluding major holidays (Christmas, New Year’s Day, Thanksgiving, Easter Sunday, Memorial Day, Fourth of July, and Labor Day)
+The East Bay Depot for Creative Reuse store is open for shopping Friday-Tuesday from 11am-8pm, closed Wednesday and Thursday and major holidays (Christmas, New Year’s Day, Thanksgiving, Easter Sunday, Memorial Day, Fourth of July, and Labor Day)

 Where do you get your materials?